|

 there can be problems so having more than one HQ source is an

 advantage.
-From the more commonly available mp3s available from
+From the more commonly available mp3 sources I've heard the

 decisions at the digital stage such as encoding stereo at a mono bit